 Student symposium & conference presentations

 Our students regularly present the results of their research at regional and national professional meetings, at which they may begin to network with professional geologists and environmental scientists.
-The annual Cornell Student Symposium provides another venue for research presentations, and recent examples of student projects are outlined on our symposium page.
+The annual Cornell Student Symposium provides another venue for research presentations.
 You will find further project descriptions in the most recent edition of Sparks From the Rockpile, our department newsletter.

 Student Research Fund